soc-ucsd/SDPfw/README.md

 # Block factor-width-two cone program
 Reformulation of SDPs using block factor-width two matrices

-The function factorwidth.m approximates an SDP in the standard primal vectorized form
+The function factorwidth.m approximates an SDP in the standard primal vectorized form using block factor-width-two matrices

 		minimize 	c'x
     subject to	Ax = b,